You may be addicted to alcohol if your drinking harms yourself or others or leads to other problems with your daily life.

 You give up or miss important social, work, or recreational activities because of alcohol use.

-You drink alcohol in situations in which it is physically unsafe, such as driving while intoxicated.
+You drink alcohol in situations in which it is physically unsafe, such as drinking then driving while intoxicated.

 You continue to drink alcohol despite knowing it has caused physical or emotional problems.